jellyfin-archive/emby2jellyfin/README.rst

 Available Scripts
 -----------
 * usermigration.py : User Migrations
-* * Description: This script will recreate all your Emby users, with their specified policies and configurations
+* * Description: This script will recreate all your Emby users, with their specified policies and configurations on another server.
 * * Usage notes: The script will prompt you via the command line for your current media server information (IP/PORT/ADMIN user) and then again for you the destination media server.